György Buzsáki: Work

-Buzsáki's primary interests is "neural syntax", i.e., how segmentation of neural information is organized by the numerous brain rhythms to support cognitive functions.
-He identified the cellular-synaptic basis of hippocampal theta, gamma oscillations and sharp waves with associated fast oscillations, their relationship to each other and to behavior and sleep.
+Buzsáki's primary interest is "neural syntax", i.e., how segmentation of neural information is organized by the numerous brain rhythms to support cognitive functions.
+He identified the cellular-synaptic basis of hippocampal theta waves, gamma oscillations and sharp waves with associated fast oscillations, their relationship to each other and to behavior and sleep.
 He was the first to demonstrate the role of GABAergic interneurons in network oscillations.
 Buzsáki's recognition of the importance of hierarchical organization of brain rhythms by different frequencies and their cross-frequency coupling has opened up opportunities for the dissection of cognitive mechanisms in health and disease.

 His most influential work, the two-stage model of memory trace consolidation, demonstrates how the neocortex-mediated information during learning transiently modifies hippocampal networks, followed by reactivation and consolidation of these memory traces during sharp wave-ripple patterns of sleep.
 Buzsáki's demonstration that in the absence of changing environmental signals, cortical circuits continuously generate self-organized cell assembly sequences is an important link to the neuronal assembly basis of cognitive functions.
 His experiments demonstrated how skewed distribution of firing rates supports robustness, sensitivity, plasticity and stability in neuronal networks.
 He has pioneered numerous technical innovations, including large-scale recording methods using silicon chips and the NeuroGrid, an organic, conformable electrode system used in both animal and patients.

 Memberships and honors

-He is a member of the National Academy of Sciences USA, Fellow of the American Association for the Advancement of Science and the Academiae Europaeae and an external member of the Hungarian Academy of Sciences.
-Buzsáki received honoris causa from Université Aix-Marseille, France, University of Kaposvár, Hungary and University of Pécs, Hungary.
+He is a member of the National Academy of Sciences USA, fellow of the American Association for the Advancement of Science and the Academiae Europaeae, and an external member of the Hungarian Academy of Sciences.
+He received honoris causa from Université Aix-Marseille, France, University of Kaposvár, Hungary and University of Pécs, Hungary.

-He was the winner of the inaugural Brain Prize in 2011 together with Tamás Freund and Péter Somogyi for their work describing organization of neurons in the hippocampus and the cortex.
+He was the winner of the inaugural Brain Prize in 2011, together with Tamás Freund and Péter Somogyi, for their work describing organization of neurons in the hippocampus and the cortex.
 He is the 2020 recipient of the Ralph W. Gerard Prize in Neuroscience, the highest honor from the Society for Neuroscience, USA.

-Also in 2011 he was awarded a Senior Fellowship of the Zukunftskolleg at the University of Konstanz.
+Also in 2011, he was awarded a senior fellowship of the Zukunftskolleg at the University of Konstanz.